MatthewOwen0519/configure-ad/README.md

 <p>

  - Create a enw employee named "Jane Doe" (same password) with the username of "jane_admin"
+   - Right-click "_EMPLOYEES" -> new -> user -> fill in information -> next -> Input password (uncheck to force a password change at login for lab purposes) -> next -> finish

  - Add jane_admin to the "Domain Admins" Security group
    - Log out/close the Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane_admin"
      - Use jane_admin as your admin account from now on